 Virtually every bar in Canada will be able to make you a Bloody Caesar which is pretty much Canada's national drink.
 It may seem odd that a drink invented in Canada took the name of Rome's most famous emperor, but though its origins are Canadian its inspiration is very much Italian.

 Charged with inventing a signature drink to celebrate the opening of a new Italian restaurant, Walter Chell recalled a Venetian pasta dish blending tomatoes and clams.
 Add in the requisite Worcester sauce and other spices, and the result is a Bloody Mary with a real kick.

-The typical finish to a Bloody Caesar is to wet the rim with lemon juice and then turn the glass upside down and dip in celery salt.
+The typical finish to what Canadians simply call a Caesar is to wet the rim with lemon juice and then turn the glass upside down and dip in celery salt.
 However, the Caesar actually lends itself to an array of garnishes.
 Celery and a lime wedge are more traditional, but since the Caesar has become so popular, restaurants and bars have felt the need to customise the garnish to make their version unique, adopting anything from olives and peppers to pickled asparagus and shrimp.
 Some drinks end up looking more like an appetiser!
 We've gone for the elegant and deliciously crunchy green bean to garnish ours.

 Tour de France

 On this day in 1903 at 3:16pm, 60 competitors set off on the first Tour de France.
 Only 21 riders would finish back in Paris on 19 July.

 The race comprised just six gruelling stages, and riders who averaged at least 20 kph (12 mph) on all stages were paid a daily allowance equivalent to a factory wage.
 The event was dominated and won by "the Little Chimney Sweep" Maurice Garin, and the last finisher came in two days after him.